 • you have 5000 followers, but an ER of 30%, so in that case, you would have 1500 active followers, as well.

 By the way!
-Since micro-influencers usually have quite a high engagement rate, plus a better connection with their followers, brands are starting to look towards smaller Instagram influencers more and more!
+Since micro-influencers usually have quite a high engagement rate and a better connection with their followers, brands are starting to look towards smaller Instagram influencers more and more!

 Therefore, remember, don’t try to get just any followers so you could see the number grow – be slow and consistent, put in the effort to find the perfect matches for you.
 You will definitely see it paying off!
 Your job is to influence people, so find people who want to be influenced by you!

-Being honest, open, and engaging with other accounts aren’t the only important features to become an influencer on Instagram.
-However, consistency is probably something that starting influencers often don’t emphasize enough.
+Being honest, open, and engaging with other accounts aren’t the only requirements for building a following on Instagram.
+One thing that beginner influencers often don’t emphasize enough is consistency.

 It’s important to plan out your upcoming posts so that you’d post content regularly, not leave your followers “hanging.”
 A little hack is making a structure for yourself: what kind of content you should share every day – for example, as a fitness influencer on Instagram, you could share something motivating on Mondays, explain some exercises on Wednesdays, share healthy recipes on Saturdays, etc. It helps to keep your content variable and generate ideas for cool posts at the same time.
 The most successful influencers, especially the ones on the rise, have strict content schedules!